Clonally transmissible cancer: Other animals

 Contagious cancers are known to occur in dogs, Tasmanian devils, Syrian hamsters, and some marine bivalves including soft-shell clams.
 These cancers have a relatively stable genome as they are transmitted.
 Recent studies have tested whether other highly prevalent wildlife cancers, such as urogenital carcinomas in Californian sea lions, could also be contagious but so far there is no evidence for this.

 Clonally transmissible cancer, caused by a clone of malignant cells rather than a virus, is an extremely rare disease modality, with few transmissible cancers being known.
 The evolution of transmissible cancer is unlikely, because the cell clone must be adapted to survive a physical transmission of living cells between hosts, and must be able to survive in the environment of a new host's immune system.
-Animals that have undergone population bottlenecks may be at greater risks of contracting transmissible cancers.
+Animals that have undergone population bottlenecks may be at greater risks of contracting transmissible cancers due to a lack of overall genetic diversity.
+Infectious cancers may also evolve to circumvent immune response by means of natural selection in order to spread.
 Because of their transmission, it was initially thought that these diseases were caused by the transfer of oncoviruses, in the manner of cervical cancer caused by human papillomavirus.
-However, canine transmissible venereal tumor (CTVT) mutes the expression of the immune response, whereas the Syrian hamster disease spreads due to lack of genetic diversity.
+However, canine transmissible venereal tumor mutes the expression of the immune response, whereas the Syrian hamster disease spreads due to lack of genetic diversity.

 Canine transmissible venereal tumor

-Canine transmissible venereal tumor (CTVT) is sexually transmitted cancer in dogs.
+Canine transmissible venereal tumor (CTVT) is sexually transmitted cancer which induces cancerous tumors on the genitalia of both male and female dogs, typically during mating.
 It was first described medically by a veterinary practitioner in London in 1810.
 It was experimentally transplanted between dogs in 1876 by M. A. Novinsky (1841–1914).
 A single malignant clone of CTVT cells has colonized dogs worldwide, representing the oldest known malignant cell line in continuous propagation, a fact that was uncovered in 2006.
 Researchers deduced that the CTVT went through 2 million mutations to reach its actual state, and inferred it started to develop in ancient dog species 11 000 years ago.